Midwife Christy D'Aquila, CPM, CNM

 Personal growth and deeper knowing

 My interest in human development and individual psychology blends with my midwifery practice.
 I recognize birth and sexual and reproductive health as deeply personal experiences influenced by past and present life events.
 I celebrate joyful moments.
 And I am committed to courageously diving into the shadows of one’s life with compassionate curiosity, knowing that shining a light on these areas offers opportunities for reflection and healing.
-The safety of the midwife-client relationship and giving birth offer space for exploration if you are up to the task.
-Life transitions (rites of passage) such as puberty, childbirth, parenting and elder-care, perimenopause, and menopause offer ripe opportunities for personal growth.
+The nature of the midwife-client relationship offers opportunity for exploration.
 In visits with you, I earnestly listen to your story and the meaning you give to your experiences.